COVID-19: Developing a Re-Entry Plan for Your Business

-- Enforce sanitizing protocols you’ve put in place like offering masks, gloves and hand sanitizer.
+- Enforce sanitizing protocols you’ve put in places like offering masks, gloves, and hand sanitizer.

 Call us to learn more about Temporary Security Officers or to discover how other businesses are using them to assist with the transition back to work.